flightphp/core/README.md

 ## Framework Methods

 Flight is designed to be easy to use and understand.
 The following is the complete set of methods for the framework.
-It consists of core methods, which are regular static methods, and extensible methods, which can be filtered or overridden.
+It consists of core methods, which are regular static methods, and extensible methods, which are mapped methods that can be filtered or overridden.

 ### Core Methods